-On the 10MP DX-format CCD sensor Nikon D200, with which the lens was tested, the lens is equivalent to a 52.5-105mm lens on a full-frame camera, making it almost a standard 50mm prime on the short end and a short telephoto on the long end.
-The lens, readily available on sales and auction sites, at much lower prices than anticipated, is a good bet and fun to work with.
+On the APS-C sensor Nikon D200, the AF Zoom-Nikkor 35-70mm f/3.3-4.5 is equivalent to a 52.5-105mm zoom on a full-frame camera, making it almost a standard 50mm prime on the short end and a short telephoto on the long end of the zoom.
+The focal range makes it ideal for portraits, candid shots, travel, and general-purpose photography.

 No comments: